ceford/cefjdemos-data-jdm-user/articles/en/hosting/installing-joomla-on-a-raspberry-pi.md

 rel="nofollow noreferrer noopener">Installing Operating System Images on Linux</a>

-**WARNING for raspbian stretch version** : to have a ssh server working from boot you need to create an empty file ssh on the root partition.
+**WARNING for Raspbian Stretch version** : to have a SSH server working from boot you need to create an empty file *ssh* on the root partition.

 ## Connecting Raspberry Pi to LAN